alexmacarthur/wp-complete-open-graph/readme.txt

 = Is any configuration needed out-of-the-box? =
 No. You may customize any data you want, but once you activate the plugin, it'll immediately begin pulling data from your existing site content.

-= Should I use this in conjunction with other SEO/Open Graph plugins? = No, it's not recommended.
+= Should I use this in conjunction with other SEO or Open Graph plugins? = No, it's not recommended.
 COG does one thing and one thing well: Open Graph.
 If you're using another plugin to generate that markup, you'll end up with duplicate OG tags, which may throw flags in Facebook's debugger.
+If you are using another plugin to manage SEO, at least ensure that Open Graph generation is toggled off, to avoid duplicate tags.

 = How do I make sure it's actually working? =
 Your best option is to use Facebook's Sharing Debugger found here: https://developers.facebook.com/tools/debug/.
 Another option is to share your page to Facebook, Twitter, and see what's rendered.

 == Changelog ==